Arnaz87/aulua/readme.md

 The method _get\_function_ of cobre modules receives the function name as a string literal, and two table literals with only implicit indices and cobre types as values, being the input and output types of the function respectively.

-Cobre types can be called with regular lua expressions to convert them to vtyped cobre values, although it can error.
+Cobre types can be called with regular lua expressions to convert them to typed cobre values, although it can error.

-The _test_ method of cobre types can be used to ensure an expression is indeed of that type before converting it to avoid errors.
+The _test_ method of cobre types can be used to ensure an expression is indeed of that type before converting it to avoid errors, it returns a _bool_ typed value.

+Cobre values of type _bool_ can be used as conditions in _if_, _while_ and _repeat_ statements, but not in logical expressions.

 Cobre functions can only be called with typed cobre values and return typed values as well.